hadesrofl/SysArchReport/PITCHME.md

-### An Overview and Comparison of State of the Art Methodologies for the upcoming challenges of industrial digitization
+### An Overview and Comparison of PRIMEs and PERFoRMs approach to take up the challenge of industrial digitization

 ---?include=content/Motivation.md